astropy/astropy/docs/index.rst

 If you want to get help or discuss issues with other Astropy users, you can sign up for the `astropy mailing list <http://mail.scipy.org/mailman/listinfo/astropy>`_.
-Alternatively, the `astropy-dev
-<http://groups.google.com/group/astropy-dev>`_ list is where you should go to
-discuss more technical aspects of Astropy with the developers.
+Alternatively, the `astropy-dev mailing list`_ is where you should go to discuss more technical aspects of Astropy with the developers.

 ***********************